-Zendaya has gone from entertaining kids and families worldwide as a Disney star via The Greatest Showman to the MCU but her new HBO series isn’t one for youngsters as it’s being criticised for including ‘deviant behaviour’.
+Zendaya has entertained kids and families worldwide from Disney star to the big screen, but her new HBO series certainly isn’t for youngsters as it’s being criticised for its ‘deviant behaviour’.

 Euphoria hasn’t even aired yet but its trailer and plot details have been enough to spark outrage as a number of social media users have taken to Twitter to complain about the show.